 How many oxygenating plants do you need for your pond

 Theoretically, you can add as many oxygenating plants as you like depending on its size, but a basic rule is to add three different types of plant species per square meter.

 Type of wildlife that your pond will attract

 Plants tend to attract wildlife into your pond very quickly.
-This pond becomes a great place to live for fishes, invertebrates, and amphibians.
+This pond becomes a great place to live for fish, invertebrates, and amphibians.
 The plants that are submerged provide oxygen and shade for the aquatic wildlife.
 Birds will also visit the pond to drink and take a bath throughout the year.

-The water plants are extremely beneficial for wildlife and fishes as they contribute to having a balanced ecosystem.
+The water plants are extremely beneficial for wildlife and fish as they contribute to having a balanced ecosystem.
 More oxygen is produced and this is the foundation for a pond that is naturally balanced.

 You should also include plants that survive in cooler seasons so that their roots are active and start absorbing nutrients before the warm weather.
 In the warmer seasons, the floating plants can keep the temperature down by providing shade to wildlife during the hot summers.